"ALL things great are wound up with all things little."

 ~L.M.
 Montgomery, author of Anne of Green Gables

-Ever since I was a very little girl, I have loved reading books.
-Little House on the Prairie, Anne of Green Gables, Nancy Drew, and Little Women, were among my very favorites.
+Ever since I was a little girl, I have loved reading books.
+Anne of Green Gables, Nancy Drew, and Little Women, were among my very favorites.
 I also loved reading anything about gymnastics or dancing, especially A Very Young Dancer by Jill Krementz.

 I still love books as much as I ever did, especially now that I get to write them.
 Did you know that people sneeze at 100 miles (161 km) per hour?
 Or that brown-headed cowbirds trick other mama birds into hatching and raising their babies?
 Or that there is a ship in the U.S. Navy where things are supposed to go wrong?
 (It's used to train new sailors!)

 I get to talk about all sorts of fun and interesting things that I've learned while writing nonfiction books for young readers when I make author visits to libraries and classrooms.
 I used to teach literature and writing at a university not far from my home near Providence, Rhode Island, and I still love teaching online and giving webinars on creative and academic writing.

 When I'm not reading, writing, or teaching, I spend time hanging out at home in the garden with my family, two rescue dogs, and a flock of silly chickens.

 You might also visit kristinrusso.wordpress.com to read blog posts and get to know me better.
 I hope you do!